International @Campuslife provides visa and immigration advice

 It is important for you to check that your visa has been issued for the correct length of time.

 When considering your application for entry clearance (a visa) the British Embassy, High Commission or Consulate in your country should comply with the following guidance:

-Please note that if you have financial sponsorship, and your financial sponsor limits the time you may study in the UK then your visa will only be issued for the time period stated on your sponsorship letter.
+Please note that if you have financial sponsorship, and your financial sponsor limits the time you may study in the UK then your visa will only be issued for the time stated on your sponsorship letter.
 You may find that this does not include the additional time listed above.
 There is nothing that can be done to change this.
-In order to get additional time you would have to ask for a new Financial letter covering the whole period and then make a fresh Tier 4 visa application.
+To get additional time, you would need to ask for a new Financial Sponsorship letter covering the whole period and then make a fresh Tier 4 visa application.
 Therefore, make sure that the Financial Sponsor letter you use in your original visa application covers your whole course plus any permissible additional time.